asaokamei/wsCore/documents/DbAccess/Dao.md

 set up validation rules for each property. it is also a nice idea to create a method for validation set ups.

-Please refer to Validator and DataIO class in \wsCore\Validator\ folder for validation rules.
+Please refer to Validator and DataIO class in \WScore\Validator\ folder for validation rules.

-    MyTable extends \wsCore\DbAccess\Dao
+    MyTable extends \WScore\DbAccess\Dao
     {
         public function __construct() {
             parent::__construct();